 Event Description: “Minority Muslims in the Media” was a discussion of representation of Muslims, specifically women, in the media with Ani Zonneveld and Blair Imani*.
-This discussion was moderated by Critical Thinking Unit Fellow Halimat Olaniyan at the University of Michigan – Ann Arbor.
+This discussion was moderated by Critical Thinking Fellowship Fellow Halimat Olaniyan at the University of Michigan – Ann Arbor.

 Ani Zonneveld is an immigrant, non-Arab, non-hijab wearing Muslim woman.
 She also founded Muslims for Progressive Values, a nonprofit, grassroots, human rights organization that embodies and advocates for social justice, women’s rights, LGBTQI inclusion, freedom of expression and freedom of and from belief globally.